 I love a good DIY, especially one that is quick and easy.
 Painting furniture white is a fantastic and inexpensive way to give an old piece of furniture a new facelift.
 Plus, white painted wood furniture will brighten up any space in your home.
-This DIY table makeover was completed in one day and looks amazing!
+Painting a table white was finished in one day, and I think this DIY table makeover turned out amazing!

 This post contains some affiliate links.
 If you make a purchase after clicking a link, sometimes I earn a small commission.
 However, there is no additional cost to you.
 Please read the disclosure policy for more information.

 This vintage table, which looks like a mini farmhouse table, was discovered in an old antique store over 20 years ago.
 Gasp!
 That seems like so long ago, yet it feels like yesterday.

 At the time, my now husband and I had built a small basement home.
 We didn’t have a lot of room, and the living room and kitchen were one big open room.
 There was a bar that separated them, but no room for a dining table.
 However, I wanted something besides the bar where we could sit to eat dinner.

 I started scouring the antique stores for a small antique-looking table.
 I eventually found this blue table.
 At the time, I was really into Mary Engelbright décor which was bold colors, so this table actually worked for the small space we had.